collinbarrett/collinbarrett.github.io/_posts/2018-07-03-stylecop-ordering-resharper.md

 As a heavy user of ReSharper (R#), I often apply their default C# [File Layout](https://www.jetbrains.com/help/resharper/File_and_Type_Layout.html) via [Code Cleanup](https://www.jetbrains.com/help/resharper/Code_Cleanup__Index.html) to automatically re-arrange members.
-R#’s default File Layout is fairly good, but I would prefer to use Microsoft’s [StyleCop](https://en.wikipedia.org/wiki/StyleCop) ordering guidelines instead.
+R#'s default File Layout is fairly good, but I would prefer to use Microsoft's [StyleCop](https://en.wikipedia.org/wiki/StyleCop) ordering guidelines instead.
 R#, for example, does not default to ordering properties by access level, which I find valuable for consistency.